 Though history will remember 1986 as the year thrash broke through into the mainstream metal consciousness – Master Of Puppets pushing a new breed of metal fans to seek out more extreme sounds, paving the way for the success of Slayer’s Reign In Blood and Megadeth’s Peace Sells… and bolstering interest in exhilarating albums from the likes of Kreator, Dark Angel and Destruction – Master Of Puppets was emphatic proof that Metallica had out-grown the scene and were now embarking on a journey with their own hand-drawn map.
 Having blown out the genre’s boundaries, the album challenged those following in Metallica’s wake to at least attempt to do the same.

-If you’re looking for an indication of the album’s undiminished appeal, consider this: last year, 29 years after its release and with no promotional ‘hook’ whatsoever, Master Of Puppets sold 202,000 copies in the US, making it the fifth biggest-selling rock/metal album of the year (the albums ahead of it all being released in 2015).
-On its 30th anniversary, it remains a benchmark against which all metal releases are measured.
-And as they continue work on what will be their tenth studio album, you can bet that no-one is more keenly aware of that fact that Metallica themselves…
+If you’re looking for an indication of the album’s undiminished appeal, consider this: in 2015, 29 years after its release and with no promotional ‘hook’ whatsoever, Master Of Puppets sold 202,000 copies in the US, making it the fifth biggest-selling rock/metal album of the year (the albums ahead of it all being released in 2015).